Homosexual clergy in the Catholic Church: Religious orders

 The General Chapter of the Dominican Order held in Caleruega in 1995 "affirmed that the same demands of chastity apply to all brethren of whatever sexual orientation, and so no one can be excluded on this ground."

 In February 2006, the president of the Religious Conference of Spain, Alejandro Fernández Barrajón declared that "[sexual and affective] maturity is what must be insisted on, when selecting candidates for priesthood or religious life.
 Conditioning persons on their sexual orientation is not evangelical.
 Jesus would not do so."

-As stated in the Acts of the General Chapter of Diffinitors of the Order of Friars Preachers meeting, the text read "Ö as a radical demand, the vow of chastity is equally binding on homosexuals and heterosexuals.
+As stated in the Acts of the General Chapter of Diffinitors of the Order of Friars Preachers meeting, the text read "as a radical demand, the vow of chastity is equally binding on homosexuals and heterosexuals.
 Hence, no sexual orientation is a priori incompatible with the call to chastity and the fraternal life."

 This series of meetings were conducted from July 17th to August 8th in 1995 in Caleruega, Spain.
 Radcliffe indicated that it really did not matter what sexual orientation a person has, but warned against potential division that could arise if sub-groups based on sexual orientation threaten unity and make it more difficult to practice chastity.